NikKowPHP/social-brain/chapters/chapter-15.md

 The work of Harvard researcher Amy Edmondson has given a name to this optimal environment: **psychological safety**.
 It is a shared belief held by members of a team that the team is safe for interpersonal risk-taking.
 It is the single greatest predictor of high-performing, innovative teams.

 Why?
 Because psychological safety is the systemic, group-level application of the SCARF model.
-A psychologically safe culture is one where the default settings are rewarding to the social brain:
+A psychologically safe culture is one where the default settings are rewarding to the social brain.
+It's an environment where:
 *   **Status** is high because people feel their voice is valued.
 *   **Certainty** is high because the rules of engagement are clear and fair.
 *   **Autonomy** is high because people are trusted to do their work.